bots-garden/capsule/README.md

 > 🖐 **The functions are developed with GoLang and compiled to wasm with TinyGo**

-📦 Before executing or running a function, you need to download the last release of **Capsule**: https://github.com/bots-garden/capsule/releases/tag/0.2.1 (`v0.2.1 🐌 [snail]`)
+📦 Before executing or running a function, you need to download the last release of **Capsule**: https://github.com/bots-garden/capsule/releases/tag/v0.2.2 (`v0.2.2 🦋 [butterfly]`)

 > - **Capsule** is developed with GoLang and thanks to the 💜 **[Wazero](https://github.com/tetratelabs/wazero)** project
 > - The wasm modules are developed in GoLang and compiled with TinyGo (with the WASI specification)